yannseznec/A-day-that-will-never-happen-again/README.md

 A rhythm generator that changes every day built from sounds recorded in a single day.
 For more background about this instrument: http://www.impracticaldevices.com/volume-1/

+How does it work?
+There is a library of 123 sounds, each recorded on a single day in December 2018.
+Each day, the software selects a subset of 10 of these sounds to play, and creates a number of randomised tables of data.
+These tables are used to organise the 10 selected sound into a repeating loop, with various parameters controlling how they are played.
+The potentiometers control the playback speed of the sequence, the length of the playback of each sample, the length of the sequence, and "other".
+The "other" knob controls four semi-randomised parameters at once, each of these being in turn controlled by a graph drawn from random slopes that are reset each day.
+The parameters are the chance of the sound being played back at each step, the range of pitch shifting, the range of volume randomisation, and the chance of the sound being played in reverse.

 This instrument uses the following hardware:
 - Raspberry Pi 3 Model B
 - Mini RTC Module